Click here to give to the Madagascar Cyclone Relief Fund

 The Responsibility of Believers

-We believe that every believer should seek to walk blamelessly before God and men in order to bring glory to His Lord while in the world through a humble obedience to the Word of God; to walk by the Spirit, not bringing reproach upon his Lord and Savior; and to be separated from those worldly pleasures and practices that are forbidden by God.
+We believe that every believer should seek to walk blamelessly before God and men in order to bring glory to His Lord while in the world through a humble obedience to the Word of God; to walk by the Spirit, not bringing reproach upon His Lord and Savior; and to be separated from those worldly pleasures and practices that are forbidden by God.
 (Rom.
 12:1-2; II Cor.
-6:14, 7:1; Gal.
-5:16, 25)
+6:14,7:1; Gal.
+5:16,25)

 We believe that it is the obligation of every believer to witness by life and by word to the truths of Holy Scripture and to seek to proclaim the gospel to all the world.
 (Matt.
 28:19-20; Mark 16:15; Acts 1:8)